nestordedios/lighthouse-reports/README.md

 This script automates the generation of Google Lighthouse reports for all pages listed in a website’s sitemap.

-It supports analysis for both mobile and desktop devices, organizes the reports based on scores for each report category and saves the reports where the score is less than 100, helping to focus on areas needing improvement.
+It supports analysis for both mobile and desktop devices, organizes and saves those reports that score lower than 100 on any type of analysis (Accessibility, Performance, Best Practices and SEO), helping to focus on areas needing improvement.

 ## Table of Contents
 - [Features](#features)